dnfesenk/html2openxml/README.md

 # html2openxml: Java HTML to OpenXML converter

-**html2openxml** is a Java library that converts HTML content to OpenXML format (Microsoft Word `.docx` format).
-It supports common HTML elements such as paragraphs, bold, italic, underline, tables, and more.
-This library is built using [docx4j](https://www.docx4java.org/) and [Jsoup](https://jsoup.org/).
+**html2openxml** is a Java library that converts HTML content to OpenXML format (Microsoft Word `.docx` format), supporting common HTML elements like paragraphs, bold, italic, underline, tables, and more.
+Built using [docx4j](https://www.docx4java.org/) and [Jsoup](https://jsoup.org/), you can try a live demo of this library at https://html2openxml-demo.herokuapp.com/.

 ## Table of Contents
 - [Installation](#installation)